pedroeverett/shopping_basket/README.md

 User can:

-add items to the shopping basket, remove items from the shopping basket, empty the shopping basket, checkouk shopping basket.
+add items to the shopping basket
+(client may only buy certain products because of age restriction), remove items from the shopping basket, empty the shopping basket, checkouk shopping basket.